belovetech/Nairalink/CONTRIBUTING.md

 - Any relevant use cases.
 - Any potential downsides or drawbacks.

+### Creating a Feature
+Before creating a feature, open an issue for the feature, and tag appropriately.
+On commit, tag the issue ID on the commit message.
+Example: `feat #5: create login api`

+- A detailed description of the feature.
+- Why the feature is needed.
+- Any relevant use cases.
+- Any potential downsides or drawbacks.

 ### Coding Standards
 Please adhere to our coding standards, which include: